We’re operating in a competitive space dominated by legacy incumbents.

 Candid feedback and criticism is always useful.

 Since we are still a small team, we hold one another accountable for the responsibilities we’ve been assigned.
 We encourage 1:1s to be a safe space to discuss anything that might be bothering you, and we all sync up each morning at 9:45 am for a 10-minute standup where we share our progress from the prior day, today’s goal, and any blockers we are facing.

-Communication across departments is an open dialogue – since our team is small, engineers directly reach out to Sid, our Head of Design, or Andrew, our Head of Growth & Ops, if there are questions.
+Communication across departments is an open dialogue – since our team is small, engineers directly reach out to Sid, our Chief Designer, or Andrew, our Director of Ops, if there are questions.
 Similarly, other team members feel comfortable reaching out to engineers whenever they need details about an integration or want to request a feature.
 We all work collaboratively and information flows fluidly in all directions.

 We’re building secure, robust, and scalable infrastructure while rapidly delivering features.

 Our CTO, Kenan, has spent his entire career building early stage startups from the ground up.
 He has a strong focus on building infrastructure to scale and support an amazing user experience without compromising on security and speed.
 Kenan now brings this expertise to Point.
 As we build our engineering team, we’re committed to leveraging newer technologies to rapidly iterate and scale while solving complex problems.
 This gives us a competitive advantage over incumbents, since traditional financial services companies are known to run on mainframes and take many months and millions of dollars to build a single feature.
 For example, Wells Fargo spent $500M to develop their mobile app, while we have been able to build similar functionality in a third of the time for less than 1 percent of the cost.